connectivedx/fuzzy-chainsaw/README.md

 #### Building and watching

 There are some very helpful command line scripts to help with development and continuous-integration.
 You can build a static set of files using `npm run build` or `npm run production` and create a local server to preview using `npm run start`.
-Use `npm run watch` if you are developing, this creates a server at http://localhost:8080 that updates as file changes.
+Use `npm run dev` if you are developing, this creates a server at http://localhost:8080 that updates as file changes.

 #### Scaffolding components

 Since you will likely be creating a number of tags and components, there are also some commands to help with that common task.

 ```
+npm run new:tag [Name]
-npm run new-tag [Name]
+npm run new:component [Name]
-npm run new-component [Name]
+npm run new:composition [Name]
 ```

-> Remember that component names use [PascalCase](https://en.wikipedia.org/wiki/PascalCase)
+> Remember that elements names use [PascalCase](https://en.wikipedia.org/wiki/PascalCase)

 ## FAQ